These are things I currently believe. Some I hold loosely, some tightly. All are subject to revision.

 On Science

-• Science is the best tool we have for understanding reality.
+- Science is the best tool we have for understanding reality.
 Not perfect, but nothing else comes close.
+(95% confidence)

-• Evolution is the most important idea in biology.
+- Evolution is the most important idea in biology.
 Maybe the most important idea, period.
+(98% confidence)

 On Technology

-• Most technology problems are people problems in disguise.
+- Most technology problems are people problems in disguise.
+(85% confidence)

-• AI will change everything.
+- AI will change everything.
 I don’t know how.
 Neither does anyone else.
+(95% confidence it will be as transformative as the internet by 2035)

 On Work